Kunlong1994/lab3/Lab-05.md

 For your write up, include:
 1. Your Arduino code.
 2.	.stl or .svg files for your Jack — if you use some other technique, include the respective supporting material.
-3. At least one photo of your useless box taken in the MakerLab's Portable Photo Studio (or somewhere else, but of similar quality).
+3. At least one photo of your box taken in the MakerLab's Portable Photo Studio (or somewhere else, but of similar quality).

 4. A video of your box in action.